-Qualitative research and quantitative research are widely used market research methods.
+Qualitative research and quantitative research are market research methods that are widely used by market research companies.
 They act as powerful sources of insight for marketers, storytellers, journalists, psychologists, economists, brand managers, social scientists – the list goes on.

 What is quantitative research?